Ruby on Rails

 role_name=#

-If you don’t see a similar prompt, then reach out on Discord for some help.
+If you don’t see a similar prompt, then reach out in our Discord server for some help.
 If you do see a similar prompt, then we can create a password for the role like so:

 \password <role_name>

 You’ll be prompted to enter a password and to verify it.
 Once you are done, the prompt will return to normal.
-Now, we will configure the permissions for our new role:
+Now, we will configure the permissions for our new role (note the semicolon at the end):

 3.5 Saving access information in the environment